daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
-body {
-    font-size: 14px; /* Adjust the size as needed */
-}
-title: My journey
-subtitle: what you **DO** matters and do what you truly **CARE**
+title: Me - A reformed **Fluid Dynamicist**
+subtitle: This is a container to collect my thoughts and
 ---

 Tjena folks!
 Thanks for your either 'Determistic' or 'Stocastic' visits today 🚀.
-I am Dr. Zhaoyu Shi, obtained my doctoral degree  The  I have the following qualities:
+I am Jackie (my mandarin name is Zhaoyu, 召宇, be creative to pronounce 😉).
+I came from a "small" city Datong in China -- in the sense of ecnomic influence.   obtained my doctoral degree

 -
 -